Bihar India Travel Guide

 Re-emerged as Patna in the 16th century under Sher Shah Suri, then a Mughal provincial capital and British trade hub.

-From antiquity emperors to pioneering scholars, Patna's history holds many influential figures.
+From antiquity emperors to pioneering scholars, Patna's history possesses a lot of influential figures.
 Emperor Ashoka spread Buddhism from here, and Megasthenes documented its grandeur.

 Patna today represents an intriguing blend of its ancient past and modern development.
-As the capital of Bihar, it pulses with administrative activity, commercial endeavors, plus for learning institutions.
+As the capital of Bihar, it pulses with administrative activity, commercial endeavors, and educational institutions.
 The city a hub for regional trade and transportation.

 Visitors frequently find a city where tradition and contemporary life exist side-by-side.
 An ancient monument might stand just steps away from a vibrant shopping mall or a traditional street food vendor.